-223. Plaintiff Melba Abreu ("Melba") is the chief financial officer for a non-profit organization located in Boston, Massachusetts.
+204. Plaintiff Melba Abreu ("Melba") is the chief financial officer for a non-profit organization located in Boston, Massachusetts.

-- 224. Plaintiff Beatrice Hernandez ("Beatrice") is in the process of founding her own web design practice.
+205. Plaintiff Beatrice Hernandez ("Beatrice") is in the process of founding her own web design practice.
 The company is presently in its initial stages and generates no income.
-Beatrice also is a writer and is currently in the process of writing two books. - 225.
-Melba and Beatrice met in Miami in May 1987.
+Beatrice also is a writer and is currently in the process of writing two books.

+206. Melba and Beatrice met in Miami in May 1987.
 They were both living and working in Miami at the time.
-Melba and Beatrice's connection was immediate, and, consequently, they became a committed couple after a short period of time. - 226.
-Shortly after they began their relationship, Melba and Beatrice moved together to Brooklyn, New York because Beatrice was accepted to a degree program at New York University.
+Melba and Beatrice's connection was immediate, and, consequently, they became a committed couple after a short period of time.

+207. Shortly after they began their relationship, Melba and Beatrice moved together to Brooklyn, New York because Beatrice was accepted to a degree program at New York University.
 In November 1987, the day they moved into their first apartment in Brooklyn, Melba and Beatrice celebrated the beginning of their lives together by sharing a bottle of wine while unpacking a box of new dishes for their new home.
 In the simplicity of that day they knew that their commitment was their bond, and that together they would bear witness to each other's lives.
-They view this as the beginning of their marriage. - 227.
-Melba and Beatrice have been a devoted couple for more than 22 years, since 1987. - 228.
-On May 20, 2004, after 17 years as a committed couple, Melba and Beatrice were married in strict and complete accordance with Massachusetts law because they finally had the opportunity to affirm under law what they had long ago declared in their hearts. - 229.
-Melba and Beatrice live in Boston, Massachusetts.
-After 22 years together, they finally realized their dream of owning a home together.
-They continue to look forward to a time when they can build a business together as well.
+They view this as the beginning of their marriage.

+208. Melba and Beatrice have been a devoted couple for more than 21 years, since 1987.

+209. On May 20, 2004, after 17 years as a committed couple, Melba and Beatrice were married in strict and complete accordance with Massachusetts law because they finally had the opportunity to affirm under law what they had long ago declared in their hearts.

+210. Melba and Beatrice live in Boston, Massachusetts.
+They dream of the day they can own a home and build a business together